benjamincanac/imperium/docs/master/02_getting_started/03_protecting_routes.md

 }
 ```

-The context passed to the door, in our example `req`, will be used to process the role fonctions defined earlier.
+The context passed to the door, in our example `req`, will be used to process the role functions defined earlier.

 Once your door is created you can use the `can` and `is` methods to validate your route: